apollo

 0

-MEBENDAZOLE belongs to a group of antiparasitic drugs called 'anthelmintic' used to treat parasite worm infections like pinworm, whipworm, roundworm, hookworm, and other parasites.
+Mebendazole is used to treat parasite worm infections like pinworm, whipworm, roundworm, hookworm, and other parasites.
 Parasitic worms are also called intestinal worms or helminths.
 They live in and feed on the hosts leading to weakness and diseases.
-Common types of intestinal worms are roundworms and flatworms such as tapeworms and flukes.
+Common types of intestinal worms are roundworms and flatworms, such as tapeworms and flukes.

-MEBENDAZOLE might increase the chances of getting an infection; maintain proper hygiene, and try to stay away from people with infections, flu or cold.
-Consult your doctor if you notice unusual bleeding or bruising as you may bleed or bruise easily while taking MEBENDAZOLE.
-Do not take MEBENDAZOLE if you have any allergies, liver problems, and intestinal problems.
-Inform your doctor before taking MEBENDAZOLE if you are pregnant or planning for pregnancy, as it may cause fetal harm.
-If you are a breastfeeding mother, immediately contact your doctor because MEBENDAZOLE passes into breast milk.
+Mebendazole might increase the chances of getting an infection; maintain proper hygiene, and try to stay away from people with infections, flu or colds.
+Consult your doctor if you notice unusual bleeding or bruising, as you may bleed or bruise easily while taking Mebendazole.
+Do not take Mebendazole if you have any allergies, liver problems, or intestinal problems.
+Inform your doctor before taking Mebendazole if you are pregnant or planning for pregnancy, as it may cause fetal harm.
+If you are a breastfeeding mother, immediately contact your doctor because Mebendazole passes into breast milk.

 Medicinal Benefits